logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation_advanced.md

 # Advanced Data Validation Options and Best Practices

-The introduction to data validation guide can be found [here](data_validation.md).
+The introduction to the data validation guide can be found [here](data_validation.md).
 The notebook example to get started with Data Validation in Hopsworks can be found [here](https://colab.research.google.com/github/logicalclocks/hopsworks-tutorials/blob/master/integrations/great_expectations/fraud_batch_data_validation.ipynb).

 ## Data Validation Configuration Options in Hopsworks